emteknetnz/vendor-code-patcher/README.md

 ## Requirements

-The webserver you deploy requires the `patch` utility available.
+The webserver you are deploying to requires the `patch` utility available.
 This will be available on the typical debian/ubuntu webserver.

 ## Generating .patch files